Jaminanim/AO3-Bookmark-Downloader/README.md

 # AO3 Bookmarks Downloader

-A Chrome extension that downloads your personal AO3 bookmarks as files while respecting server resources and rate limits.
+A Chrome extension that downloads your personal AO3 bookmarks as files while respecting server resources and rate limits. ***You may be banned if you use this extension.***

 ### ***PLEASE SEE "Chrome Download Settings" BEFORE STARTING***